utherp0/kneural/README.md

 Additional services will be provided for a dashboard for the system based on the state stored in the Data Grid.
 This state will be the working data and experiment results.

+# Notes
+To get the u/p for access to the Infinispan by default use:

+oc get secret infinispan-generated-secret -o jsonpath="{.data.identities\.yaml}" | base64 --decode